 - Removal of retained abdominal testicles.

 - Gastropexy to help prevent GDV (bloat) in large breed dogs.

 - Investigation of urinary disease.

 - Biopsy of liver, spleen, pancreas, kidneys and tumours in chest and abdomen.

 In the field of human surgery minimally invasive (keyhole) surgery has become the method of choice for the treatment of many conditions.
 We are amongst a small number of veterinary practices able to offer this service to our patients.
 The primary aim of offering these services is to reduce the pain of surgery for pets under our care.
 It also allows us to make a diagnosis in situations where conventional techniques may not be suitable.

-Currently William Taylor and Shula Waining perform laparoscopic procedures.
+Our veterinary surgeons William Taylor BVMS CertAVP(GSAS) MRCVS and Shula Waining BVSc CertAVP(GSAS) MRCVS perform laparoscopic procedures.

 Contact us to find out more about this service.